Mathematics: Down the Slide

 Differences between experimental and theoretical

 When the object is on a slight slope, θ = 24° the resistive forces are greatest, with almost 20cm difference when the ratchet socket is placed 1 metre from the edge of the slide.
 Resistance at θ = 30° appears to be smaller than both greater and lesser values of θ.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
 This is possibly where resistive forces are minimal between the socket ratchet and the slide compared to θ = 24°; the ratchet socket is projected more horizontally than θ = 35°.

 θ = 30° and θ = 35° have similar values for d.
 At θ = 30° friction will be greater than θ = 35°, but at θ = 35°, where the slope is steeper, the ratchet socket is propelled more vertically downwards than at smaller values of θ.
 The similar values for d between θ = 30° and θ = 35° allows for the experimental model to catch up with the theoretical model, therefore differences are smaller between the two.